LSFLK/superapp-mobile/docs/api/reference.md

 # API Reference

-Complete reference for all API endpoints in the LSF SuperApp Mobile platform.
+Complete reference for all API endpoints in the OpenSuperApp SuperApp Mobile platform.

 ## Base URLs